jameslovallo/wyzedashboard/README.md

 This is a desktop application for power users to control/view their Wyze bulbs, plugs and cameras from a Mac or PC.
 (For linux support, please download and build yourself.)

 Because Wyze doesn't provide a developer API, this is only possible by integrating with IFTTT webhooks and [IPCamLive](https://www.ipcamlive.com).
+I am investigating ways to stream RTSP video without IPCamLive but RTSP is hard to display in web/electron applications.
+If you know anything about the subject and wish to help, please [contact me](https://patrickonparker.com).

 **I cannot stress enough that this app is not intended for everyone: it is difficult to set up and is meant for power users who want a lighter alternative to BlueStacks on desktop, or who need to be able to view multiple cameras at once.** It is in-development and relies on several 3rd-party services and hacks in order to work.
 Use at your own risk.
 Also, know that I am a new dad and don't have a ton of time to provide support in the forums or on Reddit, please support each other and help answer each other's questions.